CoolCode2/angular-intro/readme.md

 `ng-repeat` iterates over a collection.

 ### ng-Model

 Our user wants to be able to *input* their name in a field so that the application acknowledges them as the trainer for these Pokemon.

-Above our list of Pokemon, but still inside our `PokemonController` `div` tag, let's create an input field for our trainers name.
+Above our list of Pokemon, but still inside our `PokemonController` `div` tag, let's create an input field for our trainer's name.

 **index.html**